enola-dev/enola/docs/use/library/index.md

 # Library Model

+??? warning

+    _This page needs to be updated to match the new architecture._

 Enola's _Entities_ are modeled with _Entity Kinds,_ as described [in the architecture](../../concepts/core-arch.md).

 Different formats are supported, and can be converted using [Rosetta](../rosetta/index.md).